andrew5701/MovieProject2024/README.md

 # Movie Ontology Project

 ## Overview
 The Movie Ontology Project is designed to create a structured, semantic representation of movie-related data using Java.
-This repository serves as a framework for organizing and accessing movie information through an ontology.
+This repository serves as a framework for organizing and accessing information about a subset of movies through an ontology.

 ## Features
 - **Java-based Implementation**: Core functionality is developed in Java, ensuring cross-platform compatibility.